-Cara North and Sean Hickey (incoming LED research group member) received the “Best in Show” award for their eLearning game entitled Multiple-Choice Mayhem at the Learning Solutions, March 2019.
+Cara North and Sean Hickey received the “Best in Show” award for their eLearning game entitled Multiple-Choice Mayhem at the Learning Solutions conference in March 2019.

 Multiple-Choice Mayhem teaches the user how to identify common item-writing flaws that make the answer apparent or allows a test-taker to easily eliminate several choices.
 This eLearning game was designed to prepare subject-matter experts for creating more effective multiple-choice assessments.
-Hickey and North created the game after realizing the existing teaching tools were not effective and contained information that was outdated.
+Hickey and North created the game while working collaboratively at the Center on Education and Training for Employment and after realizing the existing teaching tools were not effective and contained information that was outdated.

 Designed in the style of a 1970’s television game show, Multiple-Choice Mayhem presents users with 7 multiple-choice trivia questions.
 Users may miss one or two but will generally find the questions easy.
 After answering the questions, the user will then learn through a brief animation and explanation of why the item was easy to answer.
 Hickey and North designed the game to have the player to learn the consequences of bad item-writing firsthand to help them recognize the value of following item-writing standards and to avoid pitfalls.
 Since its launch in September 2017, Multiple-Choice Mayhem has been viewed and played by more than 600 people.

 The Learning Solutions conference is an annual conference from the eLearning Guild, a professional organization for those in the field of learning and development.
 More than 1,500 human resources, learning and development, training, and eLearning professionals from more than 15 countries attend the three-day conference to get practical learning and training content they can take home and apply immediately.